JohnEstropia/GCDKit/README.md

 ## License

-DispatchKit is released under an MIT license.
+GCDKit is released under an MIT license.
 See the LICENSE file for more information